CI Direct Trading (Virtual Brokers) Review 2023

-I think it’s worth comparing Virtual Brokers to our most recommended online broker, so check out our Questrade Review for more details.
+I think it’s worth comparing Virtual Brokers to our most recommended online broker, so check out our Qtrade Review for more details.
 Personally, I think you can get the same low fees and free ETF purchases at Qtrade – but with much better platforms and customer service (plus free RESP accounts).